eduvfalc/embedded-fft/README.md

 # Testing

 You can run the tests by executing the script `test.sh`.
-You will need googletest for that
+You will need googletest for that.